onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 2. Execution of Experiment 1 on synthetic grid classes:

    * with published tension distributions for feedforward like and subject like architectures,
-   * including parameter sweeps within the admissible class,
+   * including parameter sweeps within the admissible class `Enc_Q128`,
    * with clear reports of success or failure of discrimination.

 3. Execution of Experiment 2 on self reporting agents: